 Skiing in Japan

-is where storms blowing off Siberia ensure a vast supply of the lightest, driest powder there is.
-The season runs from mid-November to the end of March with the best of the skiing being in January and February.
+Hokkaido is where storms blowing in from Siberia ensure a vast supply of the lightest, driest powder there is.
+The season on this island runs from mid-November to the end of March with the best of the skiing being in January and February.
 It is a 1½ hour flight from either Tokyo or Osaka and the resorts of Niseko, Rusutsu and Furano are all found here.
 The resorts can all be combined on one trip and the transfer between Furano and Niseko/Rusutsu is approximately 4 hours.
 Although Hokkaido is home to Sapporo, one of Japan’s rapidly growing cities, it is predominantly rural with National Parks covering areas of mountains, lakes, forests and coastline – a real contrast to Japan’s large cities.

-Our other destination is NAGANO on mainland Japan, home of the 1998 Winter Olympics and a much loved destination in the Japanese Alps.
+Nagano, on mainland Japan, was home of the 1998 Winter Olympics and is a much loved destination in the Japanese Alps.
 The season on Honshu is slightly longer, running from December to mid-April.
-Resorts here are usually a 4 hour bus/car ride from Tokyo Narita Airport, or a 3.5 hour train ride, which includes a ride on the iconic Shinkansen bullet train.
+Resorts here are around a 4 hour bus/car ride from Tokyo Narita Airport, or a 3.5 hour train ride involving the iconic Shinkansen bullet train.

 The relatively close proximity to Tokyo means that resorts here can get very busy with day-trippers at the weekends.
 However this often means that you have the slopes to yourself during the week.
-The resorts we feature here are Hakuba, Nozawa Onsen and Myoko, all of which have their own very unique feel but again can be combined on the same trip.
+The resorts we feature are Hakuba, Nozawa Onsen and Myoko, all of which have their own very unique feel but again can be combined on the same trip.

 The vast amounts of powder that Japan receives is obviously a big draw – we have all seen the picture of the coaches driving down roads with walls of snow towering above them.
 However another defining characteristic of the terrain in Japan is the tree-skiing.
 Snow accumulates between the well-spaced trunks of the deciduous trees lining the slopes, creating the best glade skiing imaginable.

 The volcanic scenery is also a feature unique to the Japanese ski experience.
 The impressive Mt.
 Yotei, a dormant volcano, dominates the view from Niseko and can also be seen from Rusutsu.

 Beyond the skiing

-While you will be lured to Japan by the skiing, you should take the time to see what else this fascinating country has to offer.
+You will be lured to Japan by the skiing but you should take the time to see what else this fascinating country has to offer.
 A stay in Tokyo is a must, and an easy add-on as all flights go through Tokyo Narita.
 A few things to see here are the Imperial Palace, the highly photographed Shibuya Crossing, the Tsukiji fish market, the Sumo wrestling if in season, and much more!